The Organizational Studies Honors Option

 Overall Structure and Effort for Honors Option

-If you decide to pursue an honors option, your honors thesis will become the defining feature of your senior year.
+Honors thesis will become the defining feature of ones senior year.
 Completing an honors research project requires a commitment of at least two terms working in an independent study format and meeting on a regular basis with a faculty mentor.

-You will submit your final thesis for evaluation by a faculty panel in early March of your senior year.
-You will then participate in an oral defense/discussion of your thesis in late March and will also present your work at a OS Honors Symposium in early April.
-If your thesis is approved and LSA cumulative GPA requirements are met, an Honors designation will appear on your transcript and diploma upon graduation.
+Students submit their final thesis for evaluation by a faculty panel in early March of their senior year, participate in an oral defense/discussion of the thesis in late March, and will present their work at a OS Honors Symposium in early April.
+If the thesis is approved and LSA cumulative GPA requirements are met, an Honors designation will be placed on ones transcript and diploma upon graduation.